tairosonloa/aalonso.eu/content/blog/website-redesign/index.md

 However, I was a newbie using React and Gatsby and I did a fast development taking a features rich public starter as a template.
 As result, I finished with the modern design I wanted to my website, but with a shitty code and without properly understanding of how Gatsby and my website were working. **I made I mistake from which I have learned** to do not repeat it again.

-This time, I go through the Gatsby tutorials and took an easy starter template, just with a sidebar and a single page.
+This time, I went through the Gatsby tutorials and took an easy starter template, just with a sidebar and a single page.
 With the knowledge I acquired through the tutorials, I developed the rest of the website and designed it as I wanted, adding new elements, styles, effects and logic.
 Now, **I fully understand** how my web if structured (at source code level) and how everything work together.
 I'm very proud of this new design that reflects my new knowledge and love about Gatsby.

 I hope you like it as the much I love it!

+PS: for the curious ones.
+The web is hosted on [Netlify](https://www.netlify.com/) directly from my [GitHub repository](https://github.com/tairosonloa/aalonso.eu).